invisible-college/statebus/readme.md

 var readFile = bus.reify(fs.readFile)  // Overly simplified
 ```

-The catch is that function's inputs and outputs must be serializable
+The catch is that callbacky function's inputs and outputs must be serializable
 JSON.
 Since `fs.readFile()` returns a `Buffer`, we should just call
 `.toString()` on its result: